 Applications will also be considered from applicants who can demonstrate an equivalent level of professional service in the maritime sector.

-The candidate applying for the External Navigation Assessor qualification must hold a valid Navigation Assessor Part A certificate issued by the Nautical Institute within the last year.
+Candidates applying for the External Navigation Assessor qualification must hold a valid Navigation Assessor Part A certificate issued by The Nautical Institute within the last year.

 In addition, the candidate shall undertake a practical assessment for five days on board a vessel.
 The practical assessment must be done individually.

 The report should be made in an approved format with all relevant sections filled.

 The navigational assessment documentation should be signed by the attending assessor and sent to The Nautical Institute by e-mail.
 Candidates should submit a sufficiently anonymised report that ensures the actual ship, owner, manager or other entity cannot be identified from the report.

 The practical assessment evaluation shall consist of a review of a completed navigational assessment report following an on-board navigation assessment and an interview by The Nautical Institute appointed assessor.

 On successful passing of the assessment, the candidate will be awarded The Nautical Institute Navigation Assessor certificate.

 All assessment documentation will be retained by The Nautical Institute.

 Click here to make payment for a part B report submission.